 Clones Roads and Traffic Management Objectives CLO 5 To undertake feasibility and viability studies regarding the options for potential relief roads around Clones Town during the lifetime of this plan, subject to resources.
-CLO 6 To undertake a feasibility study of the indicative link road from the Monaghan Road (N54) to the Roslea Road (LP2110), and the extension of the Monaghan Road (N54)- Roslea Road Link Road around St. Tiarnach's Park, during the lifetime of this plan, subject to available resources.
-CLO 7 To prepare a Sustainable Urban Mobility Plan for Clones Town, during the lifetime of this plan, subject to available resources.
-CLO 8 To implement a programme of measures to support and promote active travel support and improve access to public and shared transport services in Clones.
+CLO 6 To undertake a feasibility study of the indicative link road from the Monaghan Road (N54) to the Roslea Road (LP2110), and the extension of the Monaghan Road (N54)-Roslea Road Link Road around St. Tiarnach's Park, during the lifetime of this plan, subject to available resources.
+CLO 7 To prepare a Sustainable Urban Mobility Plan for Clones Town using the Area Based Transport Assessment process, completed by 2025.
+CLO 8 To vary the Development Plan to incorporate the objectives and measures of the Sustainable Urban Mobility Plan for Clones Town when finalised, and to implement its objectives and measures during the lifetime of this Plan.